Romberg's test: Procedure

 Because the examiner is trying to elicit whether the patient falls when the eyes are closed, it is advisable to stand ready to catch the falling patient.
-For large subjects, a strong assistant is recommended.
+For heavier subjects, a strong assistant is recommended.

 Romberg's test is positive if the patient falls while the eyes are closed.
 Swaying is not a positive sign as it shows proprioceptive correction.

 Patients with a positive result are said to demonstrate Romberg's sign or Rombergism.
 They can also be described as Romberg's positive.
 The basis of this test is that balance comes from the combination of several neurological systems, namely proprioception, vestibular input, and vision.
 If any two of these systems are working the person should be able to demonstrate a fair degree of balance.
 The key to the test is that vision is taken away by asking the patient to close their eyes.
 This leaves only two of the three systems remaining and if there is a vestibular disorder (labyrinthine) or a sensory disorder (proprioceptive dysfunction) the patient will become much more unbalanced.